wendyverdonk93/docs/content/tools/multisafepay-control/two-factor-authentication.md

 No, this is not required.
 2FA provides an extra layer of security to your data.
 However, it is not mandatory to enable 2FA on every user account.

 ### Can I choose a different verification method?
-No. Currently we implement 2FA through the use of a password and a 6-digit token.
+Unfortunately, no. We implement 2FA through the use of a password and a 6-digit token.

 ### In what countries is 2FA supported?
 2FA is supported in every country.
 The MultiSafepay app is available for [iOS](https://apps.apple.com/nl/app/multisafepay-control/id929955963) and [Android](https://play.google.com/store/apps/details?id=com.multisafepay.control).